okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 ## Lifecycle management using profile sourcing

 Profile sourcing defines the flow and maintenance of user attributes.
-When a profile is sourced from outside of Okta (for example, an HR app, AD, or LDAP), then the Okta user's attributes and lifecycle state are derived exclusively from that resource.
+When a profile is sourced from outside of Okta (example: an HR app or LDAP), then the Okta user's attributes and lifecycle state are derived exclusively from that resource.
 The SCIM protocol handles the secure exchange of user identity data between the profile source and Okta.
 In this scenario, the profile isn't editable in Okta by the user or an Okta admin.

 For example, if the lifecycle state of the user is changed to "Disabled" in Active Directory, then on the next SCIM read operation, the linked Okta user profile is switched and given the corresponding lifecycle state of `active=false`.